 Accreditation and Professional Standards

-The North Central Association of the Higher Learning Commission accredits the academic programs of Taylor University.
+The Higher Learning Commission accredits the academic programs of Taylor University.
 Taylor partners with these programs for continued quality improvement, disciplinary and professional expectations, and professional preparation in students affairs: